Common Causes of Car Accidents

 A plaintiff seeks the same damages as in other accidents, such as general damages for pain and suffering, loss of income, out of pocket expenses, and the cost of future treatment.

-Toronto is a no-fault province, which means regardless of who caused the Toronto car accident, there could be coverage under the insurance policy, called Accident Benefits, of the driver that caused the accident.
+Ontario is a no-fault province, which means regardless of who caused the Toronto car accident, there could be coverage under the insurance policy, called Accident Benefits, of the driver that caused the accident.
 This depends on the circumstances.
 There are cases where liability is split any number of ways.
 It could be 25% one person’s fault and 75% another, or there could be 8 cars involved, all bearing some responsibility.
 Each case is specific to its own set of facts and should be assessed by a skilled lawyer.

 Teen Driving Accidents